Contents

 Transcripts

-Transcripts are the static textual representation of the audio of a piece of media.
+Transcripts are the concatenation of the captions of a piece of media.

 Enhanced Transcripts

-An enhanced transcript is similar to a transcript with the addition that it also includes the audio description.
+An enhanced transcript is similar to a transcript with the addition that it also includes the text of the audio description.

 Navigable Media